guru3/ML-Experiments/README.md

 ##### Diversity of models is what make ensembling work

 ##### Hyperparameter optimization is technically a way to overfit validation data

+##### VAEs  are  great  for  learning  latent spaces that are well structured, where specific directions encode a meaningful axis of variation in the data.
+GANs generate images that can potentially be highly realistic, but the latent space they come from may not have as much structure and continuity.